 Skip to main content

-RemoteAgent is a lightweight relay that connects any AI coding agent running on your machine to a Telegram bot you control.
+RemoteAgent.CHAT is a lightweight relay that connects any AI coding agent running on your machine to a Telegram bot you control.
 Once paired, you can send natural-language prompts from anywhere — your phone, another computer, anywhere Telegram runs — and get streaming output back in real time.
 There is no cloud IDE, no remote execution environment, and no server you need to manage.
 Your agent runs on your own machine, with your own API keys, in your own project directory.
-RemoteAgent is purely a relay: it never sees your source code, your prompts in full context, or your API credentials.
+RemoteAgent.CHAT is purely a relay: it never sees your source code, your prompts in full context, or your API credentials.
 The setup takes under five minutes.
-Install the npm package, run remoteagent init, open remoteagent.chat/connect on your phone, enter the pairing code, and you’re done.
+Download the binary, get a pairing code from remoteagent.chat/dashboard, run remoteagent init in your project directory, and paste the code when prompted.
+You’re done.

 Any AI runner